robertwayne/harp/README.md

 ### "What about `tracing` or other Rust logging libraries?"

-Harp is meant for logging what I call "Actions", which require a structured format, along with an identifier.
+Harp is meant for logging what I call "actions", which require a structured format, along with an identifier.
 This is not meant for logging general messages, errors, or other things which are not tied to a specific item under these constraints.